johncadengo/Resume/src/md/john-cadengo.md

 ----------
 **Yale Entrepreneurial Institute (YEI)**__*|*__New Haven, CT<br>
 May 2012 - July 2012<br>
-Awarded a summer fellowship at YEI, a ten week bootcamp for startups.
+Awarded a summer fellowship at YEI, a ten week boot camp for startups.

 ***